privacytests/privacytests.org/scripts/README.md

 * `--repeat 10`: repeat the whole set of tests 10 times
 * `--aggregate`: Combine results from the same browser into a single column (enabled by default)
 * `--debug`: Don't close browser(s) after test is done
-* `--app-dir: /path/to/apps`: Use to point to directory containing browsers (default: `/Applications/`)
+* `--app-dir=/path/to/apps`: Use to point to directory containing browsers (default: `/Applications/`)
+* `--filename=my-results`: Use this flag to specify a filename prefix for the results files.
-* `--only brave`: Only run a single browser in the config file with the name given
+* `--only brave`: Override the browsers list (perhaps in the config file) to only run a single browser in the config file with the name given.

 So for example,
-`node test config/my-config.yaml --repeat=5
+`node test config/my-config.yaml --repeat=5 --filename=temp
-runs the given config, but repeats tests for each browser 5 times.
+runs the given config, but repeats tests for each browser 5 times and writes the results to temp*

 ## Development